KingSiong/ComputerArchitecture-PipelineSimulator/readme.md

 This project is my computer architecture assignment in XJTU: to implement a pipeline simulator based on MIPS32.

-I did this in MacOs 12.2.1, so you'd better running this in UNIX like system or bash/wsl in windows(maybe, i hadn't try).
+I did this in macOS 12.2.1, so you'd better running this in UNIX like system or bash/wsl in windows(maybe, i hadn't try).

  To run this project, do these following: